Christmas Activities For Kids

 • Try these December Visual Perceptual Puzzles#Ad: Get 20 visual motor, visual spatial, visual closure and visual perceptual worksheets with a December theme.

-• Teachers and Therapists: check out this Bumper December Christmas Bundle#Ad - Get 25 separate digital downloads that encourage fine motor, gross motor, visual perceptual and handwriting skills
+• Teachers and Therapists: check out the Bumper December Christmas Bundle#Ad from Your Therapy Source!
+Get 25 separate digital downloads that encourage fine motor, gross motor, visual perceptual and handwriting skills.

 Back to Top